-- The CC evaluated package set must be selected at install time in accordance with the description provided in the Security Guide and installed accordingly. - SLES supports the use of IPv4 and IPv6, only IPv4 is included. - Both installation from CD and installation from a defined disk partition are supported. - The default configuration for identification and authentication are the defined password based PAM modules.
+- The evaluated set of packages set must be selected at install time in accordance with the description provided in the documentation and installed accordingly. - SLES supports the use of IPv4 and IPv6, only IPv4 is supported in the evaluated configuration. - Both installation from CD and installation from a defined disk partition are supported. - The default configuration for identification and authentication are the defined password based PAM modules.
 Support for other authentication options e.g. smartcard authentication, is not included in the evaluation configuration. - If the system console is used, it must be connected directly to the system and afforded the same physical protection as the server.